vokhmin/about/cv.md

 Oct 2025 - Present
 **Venga**
 Responsibilities:
-- Development and design of the backend for a crypto-wallet, the technology stack includes Java 21, SpringFramework, Postrgesql, Kafka, etc..
+- Developing the backend for a crypto-wallet using Java 21, Spring Framework, Postrgesql, Kafka, etc..
-- Integration with Blockchain and networks: ETH, BTC, TRX, Solana, and their tokens (ERC20, TRC20, etc.).
+- Implementing a scalable and secure microservices architecture to support cryptocurrency transactions.
-- System analytics, designing API (REST) and protocols (WebSocket) interactions for the frontend.
+- System analytics and designing API (REST) and protocols (WebSocket) interactions for the frontend.
+- Integrating with various blockchain networks (ETH, BTC, TRX, Solana, and their tokens ERC20, TRC20, etc.) to facilitate seamless digital asset management.
+- Working within an Agile team to deliver high-quality software solutions in a fast-paced environment.

 ### Software Development Engineer
 **Spotware Systems**